n6p-finance/n6p-smart-contract/docs/ARCHITECTURE.md

 The system architecture can be described as follows:

 * Users interact with the NapFi web interface to deposit assets.
-* The **VaultDeFi.sol** contract holds user deposits and communicates with **StrategyRouter.sol**, which decides where to allocate funds.
+* The **UnifiedVault.sol** contract holds user deposits and communicates with **StrategyRouter.sol**, which decides where to allocate funds.
 * The Strategy Router connects to protocol adapters such as AaveAdapter or CurveAdapter.
 * An off-chain AI service (built with Python and FastAPI) analyzes yield data and returns optimized allocation ratios.
 * The frontend, built in React with Thirdweb SDK and Tailwind, displays real-time performance data to users.

 Main components include:

-* VaultDeFi.sol – manages deposits, withdrawals, and yield accounting.
+* UnifiedVault.sol – manages deposits, withdrawals, and yield accounting.
 * StrategyRouter.sol – routes funds between active strategies based on AI input.
 * Adapters – protocol connectors that handle interactions with DeFi platforms.
 * Creative Contracts – for future tokenized music or art vaults.